Video game console emulator: Official use

 Due to differences in hardware, the Xbox 360 is not natively backwards compatible with original Xbox games.
 (Note: The Xbox architecture is similar to a PC with an x86 architecture, whereas the Xbox 360 is a PowerPC system.)
-However, Microsoft achieved backwards compatibility with popular titles through an emulator.
+Microsoft achieved backwards compatibility with popular titles through an emulator.
 On June 15, 2015, Microsoft announced the Xbox One would be backwards compatible with Xbox 360 through emulation.
 In June 2017, they announced original Xbox titles would also be available for backwards compatibility through emulation, but because the Xbox original runs on the x86 architecture, CPU emulation is unnecessary, greatly improving performance.
 The PlayStation 3 uses software emulation to play original PlayStation titles, and the PlayStation Store sells games that run through an emulator within the machine.
-In the original Japanese and North American 60 GB and 20 GB models, original PS2 hardware is present to run titles; however all PAL models, and later models released in Japan and North America removed some PS2 hardware components, replacing it with software emulation working alongside the video hardware to achieve partial hardware/software emulation.
+In the original Japanese and North American 60 GB and 20 GB models, original PS2 hardware is present to run titles; all PAL models, along with later models released in Japan and North America, removed some PS2 hardware components, replacing it with software emulation working alongside the video hardware to achieve partial hardware/software emulation.
 In later releases, backwards compatibility with PS2 titles was completely removed along with the PS2 graphics chip, and eventually Sony released PS2 titles with software emulation on the PlayStation Store.

 Commercial developers have also used emulation as a means to repackage and reissue older games on newer consoles in retail releases.
 For example, Sega has created several collections of Sonic the Hedgehog games.
 Before the Virtual Console, Nintendo also used this tactic, such as Game Boy Advance re-releases of NES titles in the Classic NES Series.